menghanhui/ADA-Project/README.md

 1. Select only Italy and U.S.A.
 IRA tweets and compare them using previous points.
 2. Retrieve information of the changing popularity of different political parties over the time and compare it to IRA dataset.
 3. Retrieve information about key words in the text of the tweets.
-4. If there is enough time, try to use some Machine Learning tools (DA CONTROLLARE PRIMA DI INSERIRE NEL READ ME)

 # Questions for TAa